ikuehl/KAScriptLib/README.md

 - reading JSON configuration files
 - writing JSON files
 - accessing environment variables
-- a minimal unit test framework let you write test cases with assertions.
+- a minimal unit test framework let you write test cases with assertions
+- logging with timestamp and to files.

 Going to be implemented soon:
-- logging with timestamp and to files
 - Executing queries in the model database
 - parsing recursively model trees
 - parsing DOM trees as a result of database query